Foreign tax credit

 The R&D tax credit is determined on the basis of the eligible R&D expenses incurred during the calendar year.

 Currently, the R&D credit equals 30% of the R&D eligible expenses incurred during the year, up to EUR 100 million in eligible R&D expenses, and 5% beyond this amount.
-In addition, eligible R&D expenses incurred by the company can be included in the basis for computation of the tax credit at up to 100% of that amount.

 The eligible expenditures include the following: